Royal Ascot 2011

 Ascot was founded in 1711 by Queen Anne and to this day is still owned by the Crown Estate.
 In 2004, the Ascot grounds closed for a period of nearly 2 years for refurbishment and it was opened again June 2006 ready for the Royal Meeting.
 During the time that Ascot was closed, the Royal Meeting in 2005 moved to York Racecourse and was a huge success.

-Tagged Elizabeth II, Fashion, In-Laws, Princess Beatrice of York, Princess Eugenie, Royal Ascot, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, The Princess Royal.
+Tagged Elizabeth II of the United Kingdom, Fashion, In-Laws, Princess Beatrice of York, Princess Eugenie of York, Royal Ascot, The Duchess of Cornwall, The Duke of Edinburgh, The Prince of Wales, The Princess Royal.